TDonofrio62/NHL-Games-Predictive-Model/README.md

 # NHL-Games-Predictive-Model
-Linea Regression Model and Simulations to predict results of NHL games
+Linear Regression Model and Simulations to predict results of NHL games